To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 GROSS: Francis Ford Coppola, welcome to FRESH AIR.
 It's such an interesting way to start the movie because we're starting the movie by looking at a man, tight close-up of his face.
 We don't yet know who he is.
 He's speaking, then it pulls back and then we see he's speaking to Brando, and then we hear Brando speak, you know, Don Corleone.
 So why did you make that the opening of the movie?

 FRANCIS FORD COPPOLA: Well, actually, I was working on the screenplay in a little cottage, one-room cottage, in Mill Valley.
-And I had begun the sequence with the wedding itself, you know, the looser shots of the people coming, the guests and the 40s and what have you.
-And I had maybe 15 pages when a friend of mine, a screenwriter named Bill Cannon, his name was, I remember, and he came and visited me.
+And I had begun the sequence with the wedding itself, you know, the looser shots of the people coming, the guests in the '40s and what have you.
+And I had maybe 15 pages when a friend of mine - a screenwriter named Bill Cannon, his name was, I remember.
+And he came, and he visited me.
 And I said, well, you want to see the first 15 pages?

-And he looked at them, he says, you know, Francis, you did such a good opening on "Patton," that was such a striking opening for the "Patton" movie, couldn't you do something more like that, something more unusual, that kind of got you into it?
+And he looked at them, he says, you know, Francis, you did such a good opening on "Patton," that was such a striking opening for the "Patton" movie.
+Couldn't you do something more like that, something more unusual that kind of got you into it?
 And I thought, well, there was, you know, some truth to that.
-So after he left, I had the idea to begin in this way, with this very, very close shot of the supplicant undertaker, Bonasera, and then slowly reveal out of the darkness this - the Don's studio as opposed to the brightly-lit wedding scene.
-The various characters - you know, the - Brando himself, his son, Sonny, and what have you.
+So after he left, I had the idea to begin in this way, with the very, very close shot of the supplicant undertaker, Bonasera, and then slowly reveal out of the darkness of this - the Don's studio as opposed to the brightly-lit wedding scene - the various characters, you know, the - Brando himself, his son Sonny and what have you.
 And I rewrote the opening and added it to the screenplay.

 GROSS: Are there ideas and images, stories from your own family that you put in that opening wedding scene?